My Egg-Laying Native Chickens – How to Build a Small Poultry in Your Backyard for Personal Egg Consumption

 So if you still plan to build the same setup as mine, here is the list of materials I used to assemble my chicken cage:

-• 2 Plastic Water Bucket: This is for nesting of chickens.
+• 2 Plastic Water Buckets: This is for nesting of chickens.
 I chose black color so as to create a sense of security for the chickens, making them feel that their nest is hidden and safe, thus encouraging them to lay eggs more freely.
+The buckets I bought has outer mouth diameter of 12 inches.
+You can also check out this link

-• Metal Hack Saw: For cutting hole in the cage where the bucket can be inserted to
+• Metal Hack Saw: For cutting the steel grill and make a hole in the cage where the bucket can be inserted to (Check this link)

-• Marker Pen: For marking the hole to be cut in the cage
+• Marker Pen: For marking the hole to be cut in the grills of the cage

 Benefits of Having Your Own Small Chicken Poultry